-1.10 GMCA takes the view that, regardless of a resident's age, their life chances and progression opportunities, as well as supporting inclusive economic growth, are improved by having a level 2 qualification.
+- 1.11 GMCA takes the view that, regardless of a resident's age, their life chances and progression opportunities, as well as supporting inclusive economic growth, are improved by having a level 2 qualification.
 GMCA is therefore expanding eligibility to the entitlement relating to a first full qualification at level 2 to include residents who are employed and would in the past have been co-funded.
-This means that, regardless of age or employment status, all Greater Manchester residents who do not have an existing first full level 2 can be supported to achieve this without being expected to contribute to the costs of their learning.
-GMCA is continuing to review the criteria relating to access to Level 2 qualifications, and providers should ensure they check the changes made, particularly in reference to paragraphs 2.105 to 2.108.
+This means that, regardless of age, employment status or earnings, all Greater Manchester residents who do not have an existing first full level 2 can be supported to achieve this without being expected to contribute to the costs of their learning.
+GMCA is continuing to review the criteria relating to access to Level 2 qualifications, and providers should ensure they check the changes made, particularly in reference to paragraphs 2.91 to 2.95. - 1.12 GMCA recognises that certain level 2 qualifications not designated as legal entitlement are deemed appropriate to support progression opportunities and pathways.
+GMCA is therefore allowing all residents aged 19 and over who do not hold a level 2 qualification to be fully funded to undertake their first level 2 qualification, irrespective of their employment status or earnings.
+Providers should refer to paragraphs 2.91 to 2.95 for further details.

-British Sign Language (BSL) (under review)
+British Sign Language (BSL) expansion